 Right to Opt-In.
 We do not sell personal information about residents who we know are younger than 16 years old without opt-in consent.

 Notice at Collection.
 We are required to notify California residents, at or before the point of collection of their personal information, the categories of personal information collected and the purposes for which such information is used.

-Verifiable Requests to Delete, and Requests to Know.
-Subject to certain exceptions, California residents have the right to make the following requests, at no charge, up to twice every 12 months:
+Requests to Delete and Requests to Know.
+Subject to certain exceptions, California residents have the right to make the following requests, at no charge:

 Right of Deletion: California residents have the right to request deletion of their personal information that we have collected about them, subject to certain exemptions, and to have such personal information deleted, except where necessary for any of a list of exempt purposes.

 Right to Know – Right to a Copy: California residents have the right to request a copy of the specific pieces of personal information that we have collected about them in the prior 12 months and to have this delivered, free of charge, either by mail or electronically in a portable and, to the extent technically feasible, readily useable format that allows the individual to transmit this information to another entity without hindrance.

 Right to Know – Right to Information: California residents have the right to request that we provide them certain information about how we have handled their personal information in the prior 12 months, including the: